SAJIB3489/indoor-position-uwb/README.md

 **Exercise: 1**

 Anchor Placement: Use at least 6 anchors and 1 Tag.
-Arrange the anchors on a large table, ensuring they are spaced out.
+Attach the devices in the corner (with wall) of the room, ensuring they are spaced out.
 Keep the devices at a significant distance from each other.

 Data Collection: Use a listener device connected to your PC.
 Move the Tag to different positions within the setup.
 Collect data during these movements.